 If I write something and publish it, do I still have the right to use it in my classes and academic work?

 Any author or creator of original work immediately owns the copyright to that work.
-Whether they keep it or not after the work is published depends precisely upon what agreements and or contacts they enter into with the publisher.
+Whether they keep it or not after the work is published depends precisely upon what agreements and or contracts they enter into with the publisher.

 Intellectual Property Law expert and founding director of the Copyright Advisory Office at Columbia University, Kenneth Crews, has some advice for academics as they consider publishing their work: